With MLB Opening Day around the corner, you’ll see ballpark rankings coming out in a lot of websites and publications.

 Seattle’s T-Mobile Park hasn’t seen much winning in its two decades of life — the Mariners are the only current MLB franchise that has never played in a World Series — but at least it’s a fun place to visit.
 From quirky concessions to that quasi-roof that doesn’t exactly enclose the stadium, the former Safeco Field has a lot of things to offer.

 The home of the Kansas City Royals, Kauffman Stadium was showing its age until a renovation more than a decade ago revitalized the fan experience immensely.
 It’s not as impressive as some of its newer peers, of course, but it’s still a fun place to visit.
 Be sure to spend some time in the outfield hanging out by the fountains, the park’s defining feature.
 It’s especially nice on humid summer nights, when mist from the shooting fountains can bring instant relief.

 15. Citizens Bank Park

 Philadelphia’s Citizens Bank Park is really a nicely designed ballpark and probably deserving of a higher place in the rankings.
 The home of the Phillies has some interesting features, but not a whole lot that would make a fan go “Wow!”
-Thus, somewhere in the middle of the pack of current parks seems about right in my book.
+Thus, somewhere in the middle of the pack of current parks seems about right on my list of best MLB ballparks.

 16. American Family Field

-If you don’t know where American Family Field is, it’s because the name recently changed from one fans near and far had come to know and love: Miller Park.
+If you don’t know where American Family Field is, it’s because the name changed a couple years back from one fans near and far had come to know and love: Miller Park.
 Even by a different name, the home of the Milwaukee Brewers should still have the same cool features, like the Sausage Races, Bernie Brewer’s slide and some of the friendliest fans around.